 Age

-As with all life insurance, age is the primary driver of premiums.
-Stay-at-home parents in their late 20s and 30s - when children are typically youngest and the need is greatest - benefit from lower premiums.
-Getting cover early ensures affordability during the years it matters most.
+Age is the primary driver of premiums for all policyholders.
+Stay-at-home parents in their late 20s and 30s - when children are youngest and the cover need is greatest - benefit from the lowest premiums.
+Arranging cover early locks in affordability during the years when it matters most.

 💰